OfficeDev/Office-Samples/Word-Add-in-WritingAssistant/README.md

 ### How to use this sample add-in
-1. Click the button "Import" to choose the document you want to inserted into the current Word document.
+1. Click the button "Import" to choose the document: assets\Company Name.docx to inserted into the current Word document.
-2. Then, the provided Word file will be inserted into current document.
-3. Click the button "Check" to check all the potential errors.
+2. Click the button "Check" to check all the potential errors.
-4. Move the mouse hover the annotation to check details.
+3. Move the mouse hover the annotation to check details.
+4. Select the last paragraph, click "Rewrite" to rewrite the paragraph.
+5. Click the button "Ignore" to ignore all annotations.

 ### File structure
 ```